Fenerator/BilingualLanguageModelPreTraining/README.md

 ### Languages

+1. English
+2. French
+3. Turkish

+We need the following partitions of each of the languages above:

+- single domain
-- English
+- multiple domain
-- French
+- small
-- Turkish
+- large

 ### Content